Court Cost Study

 The amount of cases being filed in our court system has been declining for many years.
 PARCA conducted a limited survey to determine if the rising court costs had any relationship to the decreased filings.
 The results from that survey did find such a relationship, although it is not the sole contributing cause.
 PARCA provided a chart illustrating the decline of court filings and distributions due to that decline over a ten year period (2002-2011).
 The bar has supplemented that information with comparative data for the period of 2009 through 2014.

 Court costs are charged in both civil and criminal cases.
 Costs are normally collected in civil cases at rate of nearly 100 percent.
 However, costs, fines and fees in criminal cases are difficult to collect.
 The courts have implemented collection dockets to attempt to collect these fees, fines and costs, but without any additional staff.
 The Bar Leadership alumni group, in conjunction with the Administrative Office of Courts (AOC), studied the difficulty in collecting these criminal court costs in 2012.
 That group also assisted AOC in creating county by county charts on what costs were collected in each area and how those costs were distributed.
 The 2014 Baldwin County Court collections and distributions report obtained by the bar also illustrates this information.

 PARCA has noted that the amount of collections in both the civil and criminal courts has dramatically decreased over this same time period of decreased filings.
 This data has been updated to include 2014 in comparison to the prior three fiscal years.

 PARCA provides ideas and information on methods for improving our current system.
 The bar provides this information to its membership and the public in hope that this information will provide a foundation for discussion regarding these issues.

-The full PARCA Court Cost Study can be found here.
+The full PARCA Court Cost Study is available for download in PDF format.